jayway/cljwordgraph/README.md

         "can generate a single histogram entry"))

 ### Useful functions
-[with-out-str]
+* with-out-str
-[printf]
+* printf
-[str]
+* str
-[first]
+* first
-[second]
+* second

 ### Suggested design
-Use printf to format the string.
-Call printf with a format string with a left-justified string of a certain width (the word), a blank and another string (the hashes):
+Use `printf` to format the string.
+Call `printf` with a format string for a left-justified string of a certain width (the word), a blank and another string (the hashes):

     "%-5.5 %s"

-The second argument to printf should be the first element of the word-count parameter.
-The third argument should be the result of calling repeat-str with a hash character and the second element of the word-count parameter.
+The second argument to `printf` should be the first element of the `word-count` parameter.
+The third argument should be the result of calling `repeat-str` with a hash character and the second element of the `word-count` parameter.

 ### Tips
-The bold can use destructuring within the argument list, instead of first and second.
+You can use destructuring within the argument list, instead of calling `first` and `second`.

 ## test-histogram
 Add a test for the function histogram that takes a collection of word-count pairs, word-counts, returning a